BlackMetalz/blackmetalz.github.io/content/k8s-networking-p1.md

 ```

 ### Ingress!
+Mostly i will talk only about nginx ingress!

 #### Quick start
 It will be a little hard to summary ingress in some words, but i will try my best to explain.